 Hazardous – containing properties that are potentially dangerous or harmful to human health or the environment, such as toxic, flammable, or corrosive.

-It is the hospital’s responsibility to train staff on waste disposal and to provide appropriate bins and containers.
+It is the hospital’s responsibility to train staff on waste disposal and provide appropriate bins and containers.

 “Sharps” are another category and these require special safe handling and disposal which most nurses are familiar with.